Jovanka Broz: Initial relationship

 Milovan Đilas, one of the communist revolutionary movement's leading members and ideologues, and a subsequent dissident, provides more details about Jovanka during this period in Druženje s Titom (Friendship with Tito).
 According to him, the relationship with Tito was extremely difficult for her:

 She never appeared outside of Tito's company.
 We'd see her many times as she was keeping a vigil for hours in a hallway [while we're holding a late-night meeting inside], to make sure she is available if Tito needs anything as he's going to sleep.
 Because of that, the wrath and the lack of trust she was receiving from other servants was almost inevitable.
 [According to what was on offer] the motives for her closeness to Tito could've been explained in endless ways, none of which would show her character in a good light: career climbing, cajolery, malicious female extravagance, exploitation of Tito's lonesomeness...

 As far as she was concerned, Tito was a war and communist party deity for whom everyone was supposed to sacrifice everything they had.
 She was a woman deep in the process of comprehending Tito as a man, while also increasingly and devotedly falling in love with him.
-She was resigned to burn out or fade away, unknown and unrecognized if need be, next to the divine man about whom she dreamt and to whom she could only belong now that he has chosen her.
+She was resigned to burn out or fade away, unknown and unrecognised if need be, next to the divine man about whom she dreamt and to whom she could only belong now that he has chosen her.

 Marriage

 The exact date of their marriage is also subject to debate.
 The secret wedding ceremony happened either during 1951 or in April 1952; however, the location of the ceremony is also not clear.
-Some sources say it took place in the posh Dunavka villa in Ilok while others list Belgrade's municipality of Čukarica as the location.
+Some sources say it took place in the Dunavka villa in Ilok while others list Belgrade's municipality of Čukarica as the location.

 Deterioration

 Many believed her to be a victim of the ambitions of various politicians who managed to manipulate the ageing Marshal into turning against his wife.
-According to Ivo Eterović, a writer and photographer with unprecedented decades-long access to Yugoslavia's ruling couple, "the main culprits for the Tito-Jovanka split are that pig Stane Dolanc and General Nikola Ljubičić".
-In 1975, Tito left their common home and she did not see him between 1977 and 1980 when he died.
+Ivo Eterović, a writer and photographer with unprecedented decades-long access to Yugoslavia's ruling couple, stated "the main culprits for the Tito-Jovanka split are that pig Stane Dolanc and General Nikola Ljubičić".
+In 1975, Tito left their common home, and she did not see him from 1977 to 1980 when he died.
 After Marshal Tito's death she lived in seclusion in Dedinje, a Belgrade suburb, under house arrest.
 The house was in a very bad condition; nobody cared to repair anything.
-The roof was leaking, she did not have her pension or her documents (ID and passport and health insurance card).
-She lived without heating for 8 years.
+The roof was leaking, and she did not have her pension or any of her documents (ID, passport and health insurance card).
+She lived without heating for eight years.
 She got her ID and passport in 2009.
 They took her car, so she was not able to go to her husband's grave when she wanted to.
 The government had to be notified if she left the house.
 She had practically no human rights for 30 years.